Blackboyy01/Browns-Mini-Store-Sales-Analysis/README.md

 3. **Category and SKU concentration risk**
 4. **Absence of actionable business intelligence**

-**This project addresses these challenges** by building an end-to-end analytics solution  from raw data ingestion and transformation through to an interactive executive dashboard that surfaces clear, evidence-based answers to the business’s most critical performance questions.
+**This project addresses these challenges** by building an end-to-end analytics solution  from raw data ingestion and transformation through to an interactive executive dashboard that surfaces clear, evidence based answers to the business’s most critical performance questions.

 -----